Noise Levels in Mountain View, Anchorage, AK | Find Quiet Neighborhoods With Our Sound Map

 Normal conversation an arm’s length away

-Southern Mountain View sounds about 55% louder than Central Mountain View to the human ear, a 6.3 dBA gap.
+To the human ear, noise in eastern Mountain View sounds about 27% louder than in northeastern Mountain View, a 3.5 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from A1 do you need to be?